Did you run out of kerosene and wonder if you can use diesel in your heater?

 Yes, it is generally safe to use diesel in a kerosene heater.
 However, if not careful, you could end up with more fumes or carbon monoxide.

 Diesel #1 is not as pure as K-1 kerosene, so it will not burn as cleanly.
 However, you should not get dangerous fumes from burning diesel in your heater.
-However, it can be tricky to get diesel burning well in a heater designed for kerosene.
+However, getting diesel burning well in a heater designed for kerosene can be tricky.
 You might end up with the wick burning, which will produce fumes.

 Also Read: Why Does My Kerosene Heater Smell Bad?